 I understand what grief can do.
 Too many people in my immediate family died unexpectedly and, far too young: my parents, a brother and a sister.

 I also know there may come a time when you want to say: OK, alright.
-I need help with this.
+I need help.
 I want to stop feeling like I do.

 Maybe that's where you are now.